-Experiments are conducted with a Quadrotor drone (same as [7]) shown in Figure ??, which uses the Pixhawk[TM] flight control system [16].
-It uses L3GD20H gyroscopes [9] and LSM303D accelerometers [12], for both of which we set the sampling rate of 50HZ (inter-sampling separation of 0.2 seconds).
+Experiments are conducted with a Quadrotor drone (same as Ref.
+[7]) shown in Figure 16, which uses the PixhawkTM flight control system [16].
+It uses L3GD20H gyroscopes [9] and LSM303D accelerometers [12], and we set the sampling rate at 50HZ for both(inter-sampling separation of 0.2 seconds).
 The drone uses the NEO-M8N GPS system [15], for which we set the data rate to 5Hz (inter-sampling separation of 0.2 seconds).
 Therefore, the GPS outputs are updated every 10 sampling points.
-The onboard micro-controller is PX4FMU [18], a 168MHz Cortex-M4F processor with 1024KB Flash and 192KB SRAM.
-We let the drone fly in an open space for 100 times with low speed, among which the hijacked and non-hijacked cases are half-half.
+The onboard micro-controller is PX4FMU [18], a 168MHz Cortex-M4F processor with 1024KB Flash, and 192KB SRAM.
+We let the drone fly in an open space 100 times with low speed, among which the hijacked and non-hijacked cases are half-half.
 For the non-hijacked cases, half of the flight routes are straight lines and half are randomly generated curves.
-Because of (measurement and accumulated) errors and noises especially in the Zigzag trajectory, [7] may not work well when no hijacking occurs in curve trajectory situations.
-In the proposed method, it doesn't need any accelerometer in the detection procedure, in other words, it reduces some measurement errors which makes the results more accuracy in some way.
-So in the experiment, we let the generating curve procedure be more complexity than [7], i.e. 80% curves with at least two continuous turns during a short time interval, while in [7] is no more than 50%.
+Because of (measurement and accumulated) errors and noises, especially in the Zigzag trajectory, Ref.
+[7] may not work well when no hijacking occurs in curve trajectory situations.
+In the proposed method, it doesn't need any accelerometer in the detection procedure; in other words, it reduces some measurement errors, which make the results more accurate in some way.
+So, in the experiment, we let the generating curve procedure be more complex than Ref.
+[7], i.e., 80% curves with at least two continuous turns during a short time interval, while in Ref.
+[7], it is no more than 50%.
 The hijacked cases are implemented as follows.
 We use an array to store the fake GPS signals on the micro-controller, and set a timer to trigger the hijacked mode, in which the GPS signal processing the program reads inputs from this array instead of from the GPS receiver.
 We implement our hijacking detection method on the micro-controller and modify the flight control algorithm so that the drone will land immediately when it detects hijacking.